College of Arts and Sciences Scholarship Programs

 A designated scholarship program has been established for members of Phi Theta Kappa, the community University and two-year University honor society.
 Contact the Office of Admissions for further information regarding this award.

-Transfer grants are offered to transfer students who demonstrate financial need.
+Transfer grants are renewed for students who have continued demonstrated financial need.

 College of Arts and Sciences students receiving the following special scholarships must be full-time students and maintain satisfactory academic progress each semester in order to remain eligible for the award.
 A separate application for these scholarships is not required.